 Qualifying tenants include leaseholders and some fixed term or periodic tenancies.
-This does not include assured or assured short-hold tenancies, or tenants of more than 3 flats in the building.
-It also excludes resident landlords.
+This does not include assured or assured shorthold tenancies, or tenants of more than 3 flats in the building.

-Landlords must offer RFR to all qualifying tenants by law, however this is considered to have been complied with if notice is served to no less than 90% of the qualifying tenants.
-Nevertheless, this is not a means to purposely exclude 10% of the qualifying tenants or 1 in 10.
+Landlords must offer RFR to all qualifying tenants by law, however this is considered to have complied with if notice is served to no less than 90% of the qualifying tenants.